dinicholson/data-scientist-exercise01/exploration/readme.md

 This open source exploration utility is borrowed from the TDSP Team from Microsoft.
 I'm currently using it for our practicum project.
 The Jupyter notebook `Exploration.ipynb` will build interative visuals as detailed below.
 For detailed documentation see here: https://github.com/Azure/Azure-TDSP-Utilities

 The `specs.yaml` file points to the data in the data prep folder.
-It specifies deliniters of the input data, variable types, target, etc.
+It specifies delimiters of the input data, variable types, target, etc.

 ```yaml
 DataFilePath: